 To monitor the adequacy of its capital, the Company applies ratios established by OSFI.
-The ratios measure capital adequacy by comparing the entity's eligible capital with the sum of the total of risk weighted exposure amounts for Credit Risk, Operational Risk and Market Risk.
-In 2023, the Company complied with requirements imposed by OSFI.
+The ratios measure capital adequacy by comparing the entity's eligible capital with the sum of the total of risk weighted exposure amounts for Credit Risk (including Counterparty Credit Risk and Credit Valuation Adjustment) and Operational Risk.
+In 2024, the Company complied with requirements imposed by OSFI.
 The Company does not hold any other capital instruments, so the Total Capital Ratio, Tier 1 Capital Ratio and Common Equity Tier 1 Ratio will all be the same.

 For Credit Risk the Standardized Approach is used in which for each asset the relevant risk weighted assets are determined using the counterparty type and external rating.
-Off-balance sheet credit-related commitments and FX contracts and options-based derivative instruments are taken into account by applying different categories of credit conversion factors, designed to convert these items into balance sheet equivalents.
+Off-balance sheet credit-related commitments are taken into account by applying different categories of credit conversion factors, designed to convert these items into balance sheet equivalents.
+For Credit risk exposure for FX contracts, the Standardized Approach is used.
 The resulting equivalent amounts are then weighted for risk using the same percentages as for on-balance sheet assets.

-For Operational Risk the Basic Indicator Approach is used.
-The Company needs to take into account 15% of average gross revenues as capital requirement for Operational Risk.
+The Credit Valuation Adjustment ('CVA') is an adjustment to the mid-market valuation of the portfolio of transactions with a counterparty and a reduced version of basic approach is applied.
+For Operational Risk the Simplified Standardized Approach is used.
+The Company needs to take into account 15% of average gross income taken over the last three years as capital requirement for Operational Risk.